Communist Party of Czechoslovakia: 1921–1945

-1945–69
+1945–1969

 The Communist Party of Czechoslovakia was in a coalition government from 1945 to 1948.
 After the war the party grew rapidly, reaching one million members by the time of the 1946 elections: at these elections it became the largest party in Parliament, and party chairman Klement Gottwald became prime minister in a free election.

 Following the Communist coup d'état of 1948, when free elections and other political freedoms were effectively abolished, power was formally held by the National Front, a coalition in which the KSČ held two-thirds of the seats while the remaining one-third were shared among five other political parties.
 However, KSČ held a de facto absolute monopoly on political power, and the other parties within the National Front were little more than auxiliaries.
 Even the governmental structure of Czechoslovakia existed primarily to implement policy decisions made within the KSČ.

 A dispute broke out between Gottwald and the second most-powerful man in the country, party General Secretary Rudolf Slánský, over the extent to which Czechoslovakia should conform with the Soviet model.
-In 1951, Slánský and several other senior Communists were arrested and charged with participating in a "Trotskyite-Titoite-Zionist conspiracy".
+In 1951, Slánský and several other senior Communists were arrested and charged with participating in a "Trotskyite–Titoite–Zionist conspiracy".
 They were subjected to a show trial in 1952 (the Prague Trials) and Slánský and 10 other defendants were executed.

 In the early 1960s, Czechoslovakia underwent an economic downturn, and in 1968, the KSČ was taken over by reformers led by Alexander Dubček.
 He started a period of liberalization known as the Prague Spring in which he attempted to implement "socialism with a human face".

 The Soviet Union believed the process of liberalization would end state socialism in the country and on 21 August 1968, Warsaw Pact forces invaded.
 Subsequently, the Soviet justification for the invasion would become known as the Brezhnev Doctrine.

-1969–92
+1969–1992

 In April 1969, Dubček was removed as party General Secretary (replaced by Gustáv Husák) and expelled in 1970.
 During the period of normalization that followed, the party was dominated by two factions: moderates and hardliners.

 Moderates and pragmatists

-Moderates and pragmatists were represented by Gustáv Husák who led the neostalinist wing of KSČ leadership.
+Moderates and pragmatists were represented by Gustáv Husák who led the neo-stalinist wing of KSČ leadership.
 As a moderate or pragmatic, he was pressed by hardliners, most notably Vasil Biľak.
 An important Slovak Communist Party functionary from 1943 to 1950, Husák was arrested in 1951 and sentenced to three years, later increased to life imprisonment, for "bourgeois nationalism" during the Stalinist purges of the era.
 Released in 1960 and rehabilitated in 1963, Husák refused any political position in Antonín Novotný's régime but after Novotný's fall he became deputy prime minister during the Prague Spring.
 After Dubček's resignation Husák was named KSČ First Secretary in April 1969 and president of the republic in July 1975.
 Above all, Husák was a survivor who learned to accommodate the powerful political forces surrounding him and he denounced Dubček after 1969.

 Other prominent moderates/pragmatics who were still in power by 1987 included: